LibrariesHacked/england-librarydata/README.md

 # Public Libraries News

-Project to display public libraries news data in a data dashboard.
+Project to display English libraries data in a data dashboard.

 ## What is it?